-Court Model / Standing Order?
-Link to Local Rule or Model/Standing Order Other Guidance 1 Other Guidance 2
+Model / Standing Order?
+Other Guidance (Hyperlink)

+Court Local Rule or Model / Standing Order (Hyperlink)

 Northern District of Alabama No

 Middle District of Alabama No

 Southern District of Alabama No

 District of Alaska No

 District of Arizona No

 Eastern District of Arkansas No

 Western District of Arkansas No

 Central District of California No

-Eastern District of California No Northern District of California Yes [Model] Stipulated Order Re: Discovery Of Electronically Stored Information For Standard Litigation [Model] Stipulation & Order Re: Discovery Of Electronically Stored Information for Patent Litigation Guidelines For The Discovery Of Electronically Stored Information Southern District of California Yes Model Protective Order (Patent Cases) [At 97] District of Colorado No Guidelines Addressing The Discovery Of Electronically Stored Information District of Connecticut No District of Delaware No Default Standard For Discovery, Including Discovery of Electronically Stored Information District of Columbia No Northern District of Florida No
+Eastern District of California No

+Model / Standing Order?
+Court Local Rule or Model / Standing Order (Hyperlink) Other Guidance (Hyperlink) Yes [Model] Stipulation & Order Re: Discovery Northern District of [Model] Stipulated Order Re: Discovery Of Of Electronically Stored Information for Patent Litigation California Electronically Stored Information For Standard Litigation Guidelines For The Discovery Of Electronically Stored Information Southern Yes District of California Model Protective Order (Patent Cases) [At 97] District of Colorado No Guidelines Addressing The Discovery Of Electronically Stored Information District of Connecticut No District of Delaware No Default Standard For Discovery, Including Discovery of Electronically Stored Information

+Model / Standing Order?
+Other Guidance

+Court Local Rule or Model / Standing Order (Hyperlink) (Hyperlink)

+District of Columbia No

+Northern District of Florida No

 Middle District of Florida No Middle District Discovery handbook

 Southern District of Florida No Sedona Conference Model Rule 502(D) Order

 Northern District of Georgia No

 Middle District of Georgia No

 Southern District of Georgia No

 District of Guam No

 District of Hawaii No

 District of Idaho No

+Model / Standing Order?

+Court Local Rule or Model / Standing Order (Hyperlink) Other Guidance (Hyperlink)

 Northern District of Illinois No Protective Orders - Special Provisions

 Central District of Illinois No

 Southern District of Illinois Yes Joint Report Of Parties And Proposed Scheduling And Discovery Order Joint Report Of Parties And Proposed Scheduling And Discovery Order (Class Action)

 Northern District of Indiana No

 Southern District of Indiana No

 Northern District of Iowa No

 Southern District of Iowa No

+Model / Standing Order?

+Court Local Rule or Model / Standing Order (Hyperlink) Other Guidance (Hyperlink)

 District of Kansas No Guidelines For Agreed Protective Orders For The District Of Kansas Guidelines For Cases Involving Electronically Stored Information

 Eastern District of Kentucky No

 Western District of Kentucky No

 Eastern District of Louisiana No Guidelines For The Discovery Of Electronically Stored Information

 Middle District of Louisiana No

 Western District of Louisiana No

 District of Maine No

-District of Maryland No Principles For The Discovery Of Electronically Stored Information In Civil Cases Discovery Guidelines For The District Of Maryland [at 118]

-District of Massachusetts No

-Eastern District of Michigan No Model Order Relating To The Discovery Of Electronically Stored Information Model Case Management And Scheduling Order For Patent Cases

-Western District of Michigan No

-District of Minnesota No
+Model / Standing Order?
+Court Local Rule or Model / Standing Order (Hyperlink) Other Guidance (Hyperlink) District of Maryland No Principles For The Discovery Of Electronically Stored Information In Civil Cases Discovery Guidelines For The District Of Maryland [at 118] District of Massachusetts No Eastern District of Michigan No Model Order Relating To The Discovery Of Electronically Stored Information Model Case Management And Scheduling Order For Patent Cases Western District of Michigan No District of Minnesota No

+Model / Standing Order?

+Court Local Rule or Model / Standing Order (Hyperlink) Other Guidance (Hyperlink)

 Northern District of Mississippi No Local Uniform Civil Rules

 Southern District of Mississippi No Local Uniform Civil Rules

 Eastern District of Missouri No

+TA .
+D Yes Principles For The

-Western District of Missouri Yes Rule 502(D) Model Order Principles For The Discovery Of Electronically Stored Information
+Western District of Missouri Rule 502(D) Model Order Discovery Of Electronically Stored Information

 District of Montana No

 District of Nebraska No Rule 502 Of The Federal Rules Of Evidence

 District of Nevada No

 District of New Hampshire No

 District of New Jersey No